qwerty11123/GITHUB-Fisrt-Reposiory/README.md

 # GITHUB-Fisrt-Reposiory
-This is my github experiance
+This is my First github experiance